bocchino/AppleCore/README.md

 To use the AppleCore installation, you need the following:

-1. An Apple Macintosh computer running OS X 10.4 or later.
+1. An Apple Macintosh computer running OS X 10.4 or later, with XCode command line tools installed.

 2. A Java 6 Virtual Machine and javac compiler.